Managing self-harming with counselling and support

 - Low self-esteem

 In working out the best approach to treatment for self-harm it is important to understand the motivation behind it.
 It may be to signal distress, for example, an attempt to cope with the emotions involved in the onset of depression, or possibly a cry for help because of ongoing abuse.
-Sometimes an attempt may signify serious suicidal intent and it is always important for the thinking behind it and intent to be explored and understood.
+Sometimes an attempt may signify serious suicidal intent and it is always important for the thinking behind it to be explored and understood.